I-66 Corridor Improvements

 VDOT and the Department of Rail and Public Transportation (DRPT) are working on a project to transform 25 miles of I-66 into a multimodal facility that moves traffic and people more efficiently, with improvements such as express lanes, rapid bus service and a park-and-ride network from the Capital Beltway to Haymarket.

-July 2014 kicks off 17 months of environmental study (the Tier 2 Environmental Assessment) and robust community involvement.
+July 2014 kicked off 17 months of environmental study (the Tier 2 Environmental Assessment) and robust community involvement.
 By the end of 2016 the goal is to complete environmental work, identify funding sources, receive federal approval, and advance an innovative project delivery method so that construction could begin as early as 2017.

 Stay informed and participate: VDOT and DRPT will conduct thorough research and outreach along the corridor to understand local needs and issues, and to update residents and commuters on the project process.
 This webpage will be the focal point for information.
 Please visit often, attend information meetings, and send your questions and comments.